pipecat-ai/pipecat-ai.github.io/docs/api-reference/services/utilities.md

 # Utility Services

-In addition to the various AI services available in Daily AI, there are a handful of utility service classes that help you build your app.
+In addition to the various AI services available in Pipecat, there are a handful of utility service classes that help you build your app.

 ## Aggregators

-These should all be imported from `dailyai.pipeline.aggregators`.
+These should all be imported from `pipecat.pipeline.aggregators`.

 ### `LLMUserResponseAggregator` and `LLMAssistantResponseAggregator`